JemRF/RF-Documentation/pages/wifidocs/wifi32s-gateway_relay.md

 ## Switch Wiring
 The relays each provide a normally open and normally closed dry contact.
 Designed for low voltage AC (0-24 vac) or low voltage DC (0-24 vdc).
 If using for control system contact a Licensed Electrician.

+Below is inside the Gateway Relay Pro with the top access lid off.
+At top are the two relay and the screws connections used to hold the connection wires.
+Below that is the WiFI Gateway Pro controller board.
+On the relay board, there are two sets of three screws for each relay.
+Relay 2 is the relay closest to the controller with the first screw on bottom being the normally open, then Common, then the normally closed contact.
+Then that repeats for Relay 1.

+{% include image.html file="gatewayproinside.jpg" alt="WiFi Gateway Pro Relay Sensor List" %}

 ## Mounting Instructions
 Mount the Gateway in a vertical position with the USB connector down.
 There is a mounting hold on the back for this.
 Do not mount against a metal wall as that can block the WiFi and RF signals.